shreyaaa156/RD-INFRO-TECHNOLOGY/README.md

 # Project Overview

-This project collects real-time weather data from multiple cities using the OpenWeather API.
-The collected data is processed using Python and Pandas, converted into a structured dataset, and exported into a CSV/Excel file for analysis.
+This project collects real-time weather data from multiple Indian cities using the OpenWeather API.
+The collected data is processed using Python and Pandas, converted into a structured dataset, and exported into an Excel file for further analysis.

 This project was completed as part of the Data Analysis Internship at RD INFRO TECHNOLOGY.